Napuh/Typeduino/src/Typeduino_SD_module/README.md

 ```
 This will print all kind of useful information on the serial monitor to diagnose the what is going wrong.

+⚠️Warning⚠️
+If you use the debug option the device will not work properly in computers that do not have Arduino IDE installed and running.
+This is because the debug option uses the Arduino Serial Monitor to print the debug information, and if it does not detect a valid Serial Port open, Typeduino will keep waiting for one indefinitely.
+If you want to use the device in a computer that does not have Arduino IDE installed, you need to disable the debug mode

+## Different keyboard distributions

+With the Keyboard.h library, you can simulate a US keyboard distribution.

+If you want to simulate a different keyboard distribution, you have to use another Keyboard library, because you may encounter errors executing keys like CTRL, ALT and alike.

+In this repo a library for the spanish distribution is included in the lib folder.
+To use it you only have to import the zip archive into the Arduino IDE and select Keyboard_ES.h in line 19, commenting Keyboard.h in line 18.